 Language Arts integrates four areas: reading, writing, listening and speaking.
 These skills are taught through a literature-based program that draws from a variety of reading materials.
-During this year, we will use the following materials: Benchmark Advance Reading series, Raz Kids, leveled books from our leveled book library, and curriculum-related trade books.
+During this year, we will use the following materials: Benchmark Advance Reading series, Kids A-Z, leveled books from our leveled book library, and curriculum-related trade books.
 We will also have a block of time where students will work on reading skills at their own level.

 The students will develop a variety of decoding and comprehension skills.
 Phonics will be taught through direct instruction, as well as within reading and writing activities.
 The focus is on building letter recognition, building sounds and progressing in reading skills using seasonal and topical themes.
 There are many high interest paperback readers for the children, appropriate for group reading as well as for individualized reading for those children who are already at the beginning reader stage.
 Sight words/high frequency words will be taught and reinforced throughout the year.
 Finally, strategies using grammar and context will be studied as part of reading development.

 Writing is an essential part of our Language Arts program.
 Students will write regularly for a variety of purposes.
 Initially, their writing will consist of pictures and/or inventive spelling.
 As their skills progress, we will work on the writing process and writing complete and multiple sentences.